jonahksimmons/FinalProject-AP-CompSci/README.md

 # FinalProject
 Final project for AP Computer Science A class

-This is essiantially a Linux terminal that can just do file management for all you Windows nerds.
+This is essentially a Linux terminal that can just do file management for all you Windows nerds.

 This is basically a text version of FileExplorer.